All Grade Calculator

 How is a semester grade calculated?

-Should each course be weighted by credit hours?
+Should I weight courses by credit hours?

 How is this different from the GPA calculator?